+Also in the cast are Tamara Tunie and Jack Willis as Caesar’s wife, Calpurnia, and Casca, respectively.
 The ensemble is completed by Stephen Lee Anderson, Jacqueline Antaramian, Kelly AuCoin, Ed Onipede Blunt, David Cromwell, Keith Davis, Peter Jay Fernandez, Seth Fisher, Steven M. Jones, Ty Jones, Aaron Krohn, Quentin Maré, Christopher McHale, Mark Mineart, Dan Moran, Jason Manuel Olazábal, Howard W. Overshown, Patrick Page, Kurt Rhoads, John Douglas Thompson, Richard Topol and Henry Woronicz.

 Sullivan sets the tragedy in what looks like a post-apocalyptic Rome, in which soldiers carrying automatic weapons roam through classical ruins and senators have to endure metal detectors before entering the Senate.
 (The sets are by Ralph Funicello).
 Costume designer Jess Goldstein decks Brutus, Cassius and their conspirators in conservative suits and, later, army fatigues and berets.
 Casca, meanwhile, gets a flamboyant blood red walking stick, and the Soothsayer who warns Caesar of The Ides of March is a homeless man pushing a shopping cart.